• Home

 Filed Under: News from Madrelingua Italian Language School

-The ‘best offer of the year’ on 2017 Italian courses at our school in Bologna, Italy ends in 48 hours.
+The ‘best offer of the year’ on 2018 Italian courses at our school in Bologna, Italy ends in 48 hours or so.

 A two-week Italian course, which normally costs EUR 437, is just EUR 350 with the 20% discount.